jshaw86/terraform-gke/README.md

 `cd ..`

-`make delete-service-account` - This will delete the service account and the credential.
+`make delete-service-account` - This will delete the service account and the service account credential.

 `make delete-tf` - This will delete terraform.